Baked Spicy Tindora Fries

 While most times I try to share recipes using ingredients that can be found at your local grocery store, I haven’t been able to find tindora at mainstream grocery stores, yet.

-Currently I have seen it at several South Asian stores and multi-cultural establishments like The Dekalb Farmer’s Market and the Buford Highway Farmer’s Market here in Atlanta, GA.
+Currently, I have seen it at several South Asian stores and multicultural establishments like The DeKalb Farmer’s Market and the Buford Highway Farmer’s Market here in Atlanta, GA.

 Anyhoot…